DuckTales the Movie: Treasure of the Lost Lamp: Plot

 Scrooge McDuck travels to the Middle East to inspect a recently discovered treasure chest he is certain contains the treasure of the great thief Collie Baba, accompanied by Huey, Dewey and Louie, Webby Vanderquack, and Launchpad McQuack.
 Although initially disappointed when the chest seems to contain only old clothes, Scrooge is excited when an ancient treasure map is found in the pocket of an old robe.
 Guided by the thief Dijon, they set out to find the lost treasure, unaware that Dijon actually works for the evil sorcerer Merlock, who desires something Collie Baba owned.
 The group discovers Collie Baba's treasure in a sand-covered pyramid.
 Webby sees a lamp in the treasure, which Scrooge lets her keep since it does not retain any value.

 After packing up the treasure for transport, Scrooge and his group are trapped in a room full of monstrous scorpions by Merlock and Dijon, who steal the treasure.
 However, Merlock discovers that the lamp has been stolen; he drags Dijon with him to locate it.
 Scrooge and his friends manage to escape from the pyramid and, with nothing more than Webby's lamp, depart for Duckburg.

 Days later, the children discover the lamp holds a Genie.
 Ecstatic about his freedom, the Genie grants the four children 3 wishes each; to trick Scrooge, he poses as the boys' Woodchuck scout friend Gene.
 Using the lamp's powers irresponsibly, their wishes include a baby elephant (which runs amok through Scrooge's mansion) and a giant ice cream sundae, among other things.
 Fearful of a bird flying by at night, Genie tells them about Merlock, who used his wishes for eternal life and the destruction of Atlantis and Pompeii, which were both popular vacation spots; Merlock's magic talisman, which allows him to take various animal forms, also overrides the lamp's rules, granting him unlimited wishes.
 Collie Baba stole the lamp from Merlock and hid it away with his treasure, and Merlock has spent the centuries since searching for it.
-The children suggest that they wish for the talisman, but Genie says that this is the only wish he is unable to grant.
+The children suggest that they wish for the talisman, but Genie says that this is the only wish he is unable to grant, leading them to one and only option steal it from Merlock.
 They must prevent Merlock from obtaining the lamp or the world will suffer.